antonije-pavlovic/JavaScript-algorithms-and-data-structures/data-structures/description.md

 1. Managing functions invocations
 2. Undo / Redo
 3. Routing (the history object is treated like stack in many frameworks React, etc,)

+#  Queues

+Queue is an abstract data structure, somewhat similar to Stacks.
+Unlike stacks, a queue is open at both its ends.
+One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
+Queue follows `First-In-First-Out` methodology, i.e., the data item stored first will be accessed first.

+Real life examples of queue are:

+1. A queue of people at ticket-window: The person who comes first gets the ticket first.
+The person who is coming last is getting the tickets in last.
+Therefore, it follows first-in-first-out (FIFO) strategy of queue.

+2. Vehicles on toll-tax bridge: The vehicle that comes first to the toll tax booth leaves the booth first.
+The vehicle that comes last leaves last.
+Therefore, it follows first-in-first-out (FIFO) strategy of queue.

+3. Phone answering system: The person who calls first gets a response first from the phone answering system.
+The person who calls last gets the response last.
+Therefore, it follows first-in-first-out (FIFO) strategy of queue.

+4. Luggage checking machine: Luggage checking machine checks the luggage first that comes first.
+Therefore, it follows FIFO principle of queue.

+5. Patients waiting outside the doctor's clinic: The patient who comes first visits the doctor first, and the patient who comes last visits the doctor last.
+Therefore, it follows the first-in-first-out (FIFO) strategy of queue.

+### Big O

+ - Insert: `O(1)`
+ - Delete: `O(1)`
+ - Space: `O(n)`
+ - Search: `O(n)`